phiphiphi31/PVMamba/README.md

 bash ./tools/dist_train.sh </path/to/config> 8
 ```

-## Citation
+## 🤗 Citation

-If you find it useful, please consider to cite the paper, thanks!
+If you find this paper useful, please consider citing it.
+Thanks!

 ```